 The LG 27GN880-B doesn't have an optional Black Frame Insertion feature.

-The LG 27GN880 can reach a maximum of 144Hz, but only over a DisplayPort connection.
-It's limited to 100Hz over HDMI.
+The LG 27GN880 can reach a maximum of 144Hz.
+It can reach a maximum of 100Hz over HDMI if FreeSync is enabled, but if you disable FreeSync from the monitor's OSD it supports 120Hz and 144Hz @ 1440p over HDMI.
 It supports FreeSync natively and is certified as G-SYNC compatible; however, the latter only works over DisplayPort.

 The LG 27GN880 has an exceptionally low input lag to provide responsive gameplay.
 We don't have a measurement for the 10-bit HDR input lag because we can only get the maximum refresh rate over a DisplayPort connection, and we lack the tools to measure input lag with HDR over DisplayPort.
 The maximum refresh rate at 10-bit over HDMI is 60Hz.
 We don't expect the latency to increase when gaming in HDR.